epstabler/mgt/haskell/README.md

 I installed ghc with [ghcup](https://www.haskell.org/ghcup/), and then used [ghci 9.4.8](https://downloads.haskell.org/ghc/latest/docs/users_guide/ghci.html) to develop and test the code in this directory.
-No exotic language features are used, so this should run with the ghcup-recommended ghci versions for some time.
+No exotic language features are used, so hopefully this code will run with the ghcup-recommended ghci versions for some time.

 To run a simple example of binary merge, type:

 ```
 > cd MgBin
-> ghci
+> ghci --package multiset
 ghci> :l MgBinTests
 ghci> ex0019a
 ghci> ex0019b